mpatronska/java-fundamentals-project/README.md

 # java-fundamentals-project
 Java Fundamentals Project

-This is a sample implementation of Snake Game using JavaFx.
+This is a sample implementation of Snake Game using JavaFX.